zonArt/openlp/documentation/manual/source/configure.rst

 **Unblank display when adding new live item**

-When this box is selected and you are using the "blank to" button to blank or hide the screen, when you next go live on an item it will automatically re-enable the screen.
-If this box is not selected you will need to click the "blank to" button again to reverse the action.
+When using the :guilabel:`blank to` button with this checkbox checked, on going live with the next item, the screen will be automatically re-enabled.
+If this checkbox is not checked you will need to click the :guilabel:`blank to` button again to reverse the action.

 **Slide loop delay**